tuliogoncalves/scriptpage/README.md

-# Scriptpage Core
+# Scriptpage Framework

-Scriptpage is a repository data used to abstract the data layer.
+> **Note:** This repository contains the core code of the Scriptpage framework.
+If you want to build an application using Laravel with scriptpage, you need know [Scriptpage Sail](https://github.com/tuliogoncalves/sail).

 #### See a Starter with VueJS using scriptpage: [starter-with-vuejs](https://github.com/tuliogoncalves/starter-with-vuejs)